 Are there people who look like you?

-Do you see pictures of visible minority on the leadership team / board of directors?
+Do you see pictures of the visible minorities on the leadership team/board of directors?

-Check the website, look at the organization hierarchy chart.
+Check the website, and look at the organization hierarchy chart.

 Check the media releases and data on the workforce.

 Go around and ask people who worked for the company and have left.